Full analysis of CP violation induced by the decay angular correlations in four-body cascade decays of heavy hadrons

-In summary, we propose a formalism for investigating CPV via the full decay angular correlation analysis in four-body cascade decays of heavy hadrons.
+{\it Summary and outlook---} In summary, we propose a formalism for investigating CPV via the full decay angular correlation analysis in four-body cascade decays of heavy hadrons.
 The interferences between decay paths mediated by different resonances are taken into account in the formalism, which turns out to be very important for CPV studies in four-body decays.
-In fact, the analysis of the decay $B^0\to p\bar{p}K^+\pi^-$ shows that the non-zero decay angular CPAs do exist and correspond to the interferences of different resonances.

-Usually, one needs first to find out the possible resonances, in order to list all the possible decay angular correlations.
-By exhaustive measurements of the CPAs corresponding to all the possible decay angular correlations, one can find where CPV is located and further find out the dynamics behind according to Eq. (\ref{eq:AngDis}).
-It should be pointed out that our method also works if one does not know the possible resonances.
-One just needs to measure the CPAs corresponding to the decay angular correlations from $\mathcal{Y}^{10}_0$, $\mathcal{Y}^{01}_0$, $\mathcal{Y}^{11}_0$, $\mathcal{Y}^{11}_1$, $\cdots$, step by step.

-The formalism has some interesting advantages.
+The analysis of the decay $B^0\to p\bar{p}K^+\pi^-$ based on the data of LHCb collaboration shows that there are several interesting advantages of studying CPV via a full angular-correlation analysis in four-body decays of heavy hadrons.
 First of all, it is model-independent.
-Secondly, it appears to be efficient, comparing with other methods such as the amplitude analysis method.
+Secondly, it appears to be efficient, comparing with other methods such as the amplitude analysis and the energy test methods \cite{Williams:2011cd,LHCb:2016qbq,Parkes:2016yie}.
 Thirdly, this method connect the CPV observables and the dynamics inducing the CPV in a more transparent way.
-Last but not least, it make use of all the data in the region considered, hence has a smaller statistical uncertainty comparing with the CPV observables defined in part of the region which has been widely studied experimentally in multi-body decays of heavy hadrons.
+Last but not least, it make use of all the data in the region considered, hence has a much smaller statistical uncertainty comparing with the CPV observables defined in part of the region which has been widely studied experimentally in multi-body decays of heavy hadrons.
+In fact, the proposed method is the only one which possesses all the four features, comparing with other widely used methods, including the aforementioned amplitude analysis method, energy test method, and regional CPA analysis in different parts of the phase space.
+A comparison of the proposed method with other widely adopted methods is presented in TABEL. \ref{Tab:Comp}.
 We suggest our experimental colleagues to apply this method in the CPV studies of four-body decays of heavy hadrons.

+{\it Acknowledgments---} We thank Dr. Longke Li, Dr. Yanxi Zhang, Prof. Yu-Kuo Hsiao and Prof. Kuang-Ta Chao for valuable discussions.
+This work was supported by National Natural Science Foundation of China under Grants Nos.
+12475096, 12275024, and 12192261, Scientific Research Fund of Hunan Provincial Education Department under Grants No. 22A0319.